Your Brain While Driving Distracted

 There is also a phenomenon known as “inattention blindness”, which has similar effects to tunnel vision.
 Research shows that even though you are looking straight ahead, if you are talking on your cell phone your field of vision is 50 % less than what you think it is.
 You are missing important pieces of your driving environment, such as red lights, stop signs, pedestrians.

 Now, if we haven’t gotten your attention yet as to how dangerous holding on to our current beliefs about cell phone use is, the next reality versus myth should.

-Myth #4 – Drivers talking on cell phones have slower reaction times than those who are driving under the influence.
+Myth #4 – Drivers talking on cell phones have faster reaction times than those who are driving under the influence.

 You don’t have to wait to make a difference in becoming a safer driver.
 You can make the roads a safer place right now.
 All you have to do is turn your phone off!

 Good2Go Auto Insurance is dedicated to driver safety and the elimination of dangerous driving practices.
 We offer discounts to drivers that join us in our mission to making roads safer.
-Good2Go rewards drivers that install a text blocking device in their cars with an instant 5% Cell Phone Safety discount.
+Good2Go rewards drivers that install a text blocking device in their cars with an instant 5% car insurance discount.
 By driving safer you can save even more money on your auto insurance!
 Drive safe and legal for less with Good2Go.
 Get your free quote today!